 Thrush is a common yeast infection that passes between the mother and the baby during breastfeeding.
 Cracked or damaged nipples and baby’s mouth are suitable areas for the fungus to develop.
 The presence of tender, deep-pink nipples and discomfort during and after nursing are common symptoms that the mother experiences (15).
 On the other hand, white, milky patches or areas of redness in the baby’s mouth are oral thrush symptoms.

 How to manage: If you or your baby has symptoms of thrush, seek medical assistance.
 The use of antifungal medications is the first-line of treatment for candida infection.
 Prevent thrush by sterilizing equipment, such as pacifiers, bottles, toys, and breast pump parts that come in contact with your breasts and the baby’s mouth.
+You may wipe nipples with apple cider vinegar between feedings.

 13. Nipple vasospasm